Dubai Residential REIT (DUBAIRESI) by Dubai Holding – Dividend Comparison (updated 2026)

 IPO Highlights:

-What Types of Properties are Included in this Dubai REIT?
+What Types of Properties are in this REIT?

 Dubai Residential REIT Portfolio: